High Protein Chicken Mac and Cheese

 Macaroni and cheese recipes are a dime a dozen –and let’s be honest, they’re usually more about indulgence than nourishment.
 However, this high-protein version flips that idea right on its head, as I strategically choose protein-rich ingredients that make it just as nutritious as it is delicious.

-From the lean chicken breast and crispy pancetta to the eggs and shredded sharp cheddar, you’re getting protein from nearly every component.
+From the lean shredded chicken breast and crispy pancetta to the eggs and shredded cheese blend, you’re getting protein from nearly every component.
 But the secret to the sauce?
 Cottage cheese.
-It melts right into the dish for that ultra-rich and creamy texture and an impressive 10-13 grams of protein per half-cup serving.
+It melts right into the dish and has an impressive 10-13 grams of protein per half-cup serving.
+Good Culture is my go-to brand in my recipes.

 For even more protein, I use Barilla+ rotini for this recipe.
 Each 2-ounce serving has 10 grams of protein, which adds up quickly in a dish like this.
 That being said, whether you’re meal prepping for the week or feeding a hungry crew, this protein-packed mac is the kind of cheesy casserole you’ll come back to again and again.